SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 The Form3 API supports [Amazon SQS](https://aws.amazon.com/sqs/) and webhook URLs to notify subscribers when an event occurs.

-**_(Note: I've used Slate HTML syntax below, although you can't see it on GitHub, because they strips it before displaying.
+**_(Note: I've used Slate HTML syntax below, although you can't see it on GitHub because they strip the HTML before displaying.
 We'll use Slate to display this guide, right?)_**

 <aside class="notice">
-Using Amazon SQS is recommended, as it is a managed, highly-available solution and less error-prone than webhooks.
+Using Amazon SQS is recommended, since it is a managed, highly-available solution and less error-prone than webhooks.
 For the sake of simplicity, however, this guide uses a webhook to demonstrate the subscription API.</aside>

 ### Create a Subscription using Webhooks